Download and set up PuTTY to connect using SSH in Amazon Lightsail

 To use the default private key that Lightsail generates, choose Download next to the default private key for the region where your instance is located.

-To create a new private key in Lightsail, choose Create New.
+To create a new key pair in Lightsail, choose Create New.
 Choose the region where your instance is located, and choose Create.
 Enter a name, and choose Generate key pair.
-You will be given the option to download the new key.
+You will be given the option to download the private key.

-To use your own private key, choose Upload New.
+To use your own key pair, choose Upload New.
 Choose the region where your instance is located, and choose Upload.
 Choose Upload file, and then locate the file in your local drive.
-Choose Upload key when you're ready to upload your private key to Lightsail.
+Choose Upload key when you're ready to upload your public key file to Lightsail.

 If you downloaded the private key, or you created a new private key in Lightsail, then make sure to save the